rzeigler/blackbird/README.md

 core.serve(5000, (ctx) => Promise.resolve(core.response(200, {}, "Hello World!")));
 ```

 All Blackbird applications receive a single argument: a [Context](https://github.com/theqabalist/blackbird/blob/master/src/core/context.js) object.
 This object contains information about the request including the method, headers, path, and the socket.
 The context also contains a guarded method to read the request body.
 This may be called only once or it will throw.
 The application returns a promise describing the response to send.
 The body may be a String or a Buffer.
+Blackbird accepts values in lieu of promises for all internal functions.
+That said,
+almost everything interesting is going to involve asynchrony.

 ### routing